-Himalayas – the sheers name of it send waves of excitement down my nerves and ignite hundreds for beautiful memories.
+Himalayas – the sheer name of it sends waves of excitement down my nerves and ignite hundreds of beautiful memories.
 Ever since I trekked Surpass in 2013, I longed to return again and thanks to perfectly placed weekends in the last week of 2015, I planned to trek Kuari Pass.
-Although it is at a relatively moderate altitude of 12000+ feet but Kuari Pass trek is undoubtedly one the best winter trek in India full of beautiful view and constantly changing landscape.
+Although it is at a relatively moderate altitude of 12000+ feet but Kuari Pass trek is undoubtedly one the best winter trek in India full of the beautiful view and constantly changing the landscape.

 Here is a comprehensive guide for Kuari Pass –

 - Kuari Pass comes under easy to moderately difficult trek but when the weather deteriorates, it becomes difficult.
-Anyone with average level of fitness can do this trek but I would advise to have a good guide in group who knows to read weather.
+Anyone with an average level of fitness can do this trek but I would advise having a good guide in the group who knows to read the weather.

 - Trek with an organization of good reputation.
 Trekking market is getting dirtier these days.